rocket-pool/rocketpool/README.md

-*NOTE: The current Alpha of Rocket Pool requires [testrpc](https://github.com/ethereumjs/testrpc) and [truffle@3.2.4](https://github.com/trufflesuite/truffle) to run locally.
+*NOTE: The current Alpha of Rocket Pool requires the latest [testrpc](https://github.com/ethereumjs/testrpc) and [truffle](https://github.com/trufflesuite/truffle) to run locally.

 # Welcome to Rocket Pool - Your new Casper friendly Ethereum POS pool